alexwforsythe/tmux-which-key/README.md

 Menus will silently fail to open if the number of items causes them to exceed the height of the terminal.
-If you run into this issue frequently, consider breaking you menu into multiple submenus.
+If you run into this issue frequently, consider breaking your menu into multiple submenus.

 ### Plugin overrides custom aliases